 Result >>> Computer name is set to UF552E2-N42R1CJ

 The Product Key is specified in both the WindowsPE pass (which determines which Edition is to be installed, together with the WIM file Image number) and the Specialize pass (which is used when Windows is Activated).
 The two keys do not need to be the same.
 For instance, a KMS key may be used for the WindowsPE pass and a MAK key can be used for the Specialize Activation key.
-If no Specialize key is specified, the WindowsPE key will be used for Activation.
+If no Specialize key is specified, the WindowsPE key (or the embedded OEM key in BIOS firmware) will be used for Activation.

 Notes for Windows AFG

 User Accounts – You must either add a User Account or set the AutoLogon account name to ‘Administrator’ (which enables the Administrator account that is normally disabled).
 If neither is done and SkipMachineOOBE is set to false, the user will be prompted to add a User Account near the end of the build.

 For Windows 10 – If no User Name is set and autologon is disabled you will get a ‘Windows could not complete the installation’ error near the end of installation if SkipMachineOOBE is true.
 If you want to also enable the Administrtaor account, use a NET USER command after installation (e.g. using SDI_CHOCO – MyStartup.cmd).

 You may also need to enable both the the OnlineAccountsScreens settings in the XML file if you want to prompt the user to enter an account name.